Scottish Champion Hurdle Preview, Tips, Runners & Trends

 Scottish Champion Hurdle Trend Analysis

-✅ The trend factor which had produced 10+ winners and shows the best LSP, an LSP of +42.83 is when runners ran over 2m when last winning.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +42.83, is when runners ran over 2m when last winning.

-❌ The worst performing factor that has failed to produce a single winner is when runners ran in a race worth £4,000 on debut, when backing these, the trend shows a record of 0-29.
+❌ The worst performing factor that has failed to produce a single winner is when runners had a highest class placed of Class 1 (L), when backing these, the trend shows a record of 0-34.

-The course which has produced the most winners of the Scottish Champion Hurdle is Cheltenham, there has been a total number of 7 winners of this race who ran at Cheltenham last time out.
-The next best course which has produced the second most winners is Aintree, there has been a total number of 4 winners of this race who ran at Aintree last time out.
+The course which has produced the most winners of the Scottish Champion Hurdle is Cheltenham; there have been a total of 7 winners of this race who ran at Cheltenham last time out.
+The next best course, which has produced the second most winners, is Aintree; there have been a total of 3 winners of this race who ran at Aintree last time out.

-The race is open to both sexes with the Male runners having produced a total of 17 winners from a total of 214 runners whilst the Female runners have produced 3 winners from a total of 23 runners.
+The race is open to both sexes, with male runners having produced a total of 17 winners from a total of 207 runners, while female runners have produced 3 winners from a total of 25 runners.

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Border Castle in 2008, winning for Andrew Haynes at odds of 40/1 under the guidance of Nick Scholfield.
-Looking at the runners at the head of the market over the last 20 renewals, there have been 6 winning favourites in the race.
-Before placing your bet on the 2026 Scottish Champion Hurdle, head over to see which other runners today are being backed by the best racing tipsters.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 5 winning favourites in the race.
+Whilst we wait for the 2027 Scottish Champion Hurdle, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the Scottish Champion Hurdle

-Many trainers will target races to use as prep races before coming to the Scottish Champion Hurdle, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Scottish Champion Hurdle.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race